chromaxyz/reflex/README.md

 Noteably this is a so-called framework, a single well-tested implementation rather than a specification.
 The framework serves as the foundation of your modular application allowing you to focus on your business logic.

+## Why?

+In the public discourse there is a lot of valid critique towards the use of (upgradeable) proxy patterns namely that they are difficult to manage, vulnerable if configured incorrectly, broadly unnecessary and in general over-complex and over-engineered.

+If you can get away without having to use a proxy please do so, it is better to do so in almost all cases.
+Build libre, permissionless and immutable systems whenever you can.

+There are however situations where you run into contract size limitations and you are looking for a reasonable way to modularize your architecture, you would like to expand the feature set of your product over time, allow bugs to be fixed in the early days of a protocol or you want to separate your business logic from your architecture to reduce mental overhead.

+Until now some projects have relied on the [Diamond Proxy](https://eips.ethereum.org/EIPS/eip-2535) pattern in an effort to address these issues.
+Reflex aims to be a better solution to the core problem the Diamond Proxy standard aims to resolve but fails to address.

+The Solidity ecosystem has been using libraries and collections of code snippets intended to be composed together.
+We propose that the natural evolution are barebone, comprehesive and opiniated frameworks and this is the first of its kind.

 ## Contracts

 ```